Design System

 Design Foundation

 Once the primitives were set, I mapped them to semantic tokens named by purpose or state.
-This ensured components always referenced meaningful, role-based tokens, which made updates much smoother and more consistent.
+Components always reference role-based values, which made global updates straightforward and kept the system from drifting as it grew.

 Component Library